Aliases for RAB7A Gene

 GeneCards Summary for RAB7A Gene

 RAB7A (RAB7A, Member RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAB7A include Charcot-Marie-Tooth Disease, Type 2B and Choroideremia.
-Among its related pathways are Remodeling of Adherens Junctions and Immune System.
+Among its related pathways are Tuberculosis and Normal wtCFTR traffic / ER-to-Golgi.
 GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAB7B.
+An important paralog of this gene is RAB9B.

 UniProtKB/Swiss-Prot Summary for RAB7A Gene